StephenOTT/camunda-data-encryption-rsa/README.md

 ## Dockerfile

-For optimal usage, add the rsaEncrypt.js file to the classpath such as:
+For optimal usage, add the rsaEncrypt.js and rsaSignedObject.js files to the classpath such as:

 Tomcat usage: